-(b) Include a written policy and procedure, developed by the Medical Director, for determining the individual's need for medical evaluation.

-(3) The Medical Director's involvement in the development and review of medical operating procedures, quarterly reviews of physicians' standing orders, and consultation in any medical emergencies must be documented.
+- (b) Include a written policy and procedure, developed by a physician, for determining the client's need for medical evaluation. - (3) The Center shall have a licensed physician available.
+The physician's involvement in the development and review of medical operating procedures, quarterly reviews of physicians' standing orders, and consultation in any medical emergencies shall be documented.